Skip to main content

 Where can I find the RDCRN Data Sharing Document (Section V1.3 Data Management and Sharing)?

 Data sharing is a key aspect of the RDCRN framework and a priority for many stakeholders involved with the network and the RDCRN Data Management and Coordinating Center provides non-binding guidance to consortia on general principles for data sharing and key factors to consider when developing data sharing policies.
-For more information, review the RDCRN Data Sharing Policies.
+For more information, review the RDCRN Data Sharing Guidance.

 How many awards will be made?